wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

 <properties
-pageTitle="Usar as ferramentas do Microsoft Azure Data Lake para Visual Studio com a Hortonworks Sandbox | Microsoft Azure" description="Saiba como usar as ferramentas do Azure Data Lake para Visual Studio com a Hortonworks Sandbox (em execução em uma VM local).
-Com essas ferramentas, você pode criar e executar trabalhos Hive e Pig na área restrita e exibir a saída e o histórico do trabalho." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use the Microsoft Azure Data Lake Tools for Visual Studio with the Hortonworks Sandbox | Microsoft Azure" description="Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
+With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history." services="hdinsight" documentationCenter="" authors="Blackmist"